 As a Progressionite you love to hate Murph.
 One of the longest Hero WODs and arguably the hardest.
 If you have never participated in our Murph event, You should plan on it this year.
 May 25th is the date.
 Save it!
 It is easily our biggest group work out of the year, and probably the biggest group work out in Rochester MN.
 With up to 150 people completing the Work out in a 2-hour span of time.

 I highly encourage you to read the story of Murph here: Lieutenant Murphy

 You can also watch the movie “Lone Survivor” Which tells the story.

 Not sure what Murph is like at the gym?
 Check out this video!
 Here!

-We do program some Murph prep in the weeks after the Open leading up to the event.
+We do program some Murph prep in the weeks leading up to the event.
 But if you want to excel there is more you can do.
 Participate in the monthly challenge.
 These are not only great to do just to do.
 They also are aimed at getting you ready for Murph.

 Chris Hinshaw, Reebok running expert and endurance coach to the CrossFit community, Here are a few of his tips.